How to Warm Up Your Twitter Account Before Outreach

 - Engage in back-and-forth conversations when they develop

-Following Relevant Accounts (10-20 Per Day)
+Following Relevant Accounts (10 to 20 Per Day)

 Strategic following helps build your network: